Embassy / Consulate Legalization

 Acquire a certified copy through the Embassy / Consulate Legalization process

 The Hague Apostille Convention of 1961 established a uniform process of document authentification for participating countries.
 Countries that are members of the Hage Apostille Convention will accept documents that are Apostilled to show they are valid copies of the original document.
 For the countries that are non-members of the Hague Apostille Convention of 1961, legalized documents must be processed through the Embassy or Consulate.

 After a document has been authenticated, it must be certified by the foreign jurisdiction to be valid there.
-This process is referred to as “Legalization” which is just another form of the Apostille process used for countries that are not members of the Hague Apostille Convention.
+This process is referred to as “Legalization” or "Document Legalization" which is just another form of the Apostille process used for countries that are not members of the Hague Apostille Convention.
 Embassy / Consulate Legalization occurs at the country's embassy or consulate and can be considered the final step in the authentication process.